Scrollbar: History and progression

 In 1985, GEM used a proportionally-sized "scroll box" thumb, but otherwise operated identically to the Macintosh.
 The net result was a modern scrollbar that looked and felt no different from the scrollbar in Windows today.
 GEM allowed the mouse to be moved far away from the scrollbar after clicking and holding, to reduce hand-eye coordination problems.
 AmigaOS followed later in the year, also with proportionally-sized scroll boxes.

 Also in 1985, Viewpoint used the right button to move content by percent or by window rather than by page.

 In 1988, Open Look created an elevator thumb with arrow keys directly on it.
 Clicking on the track moved by pages, and auto repeat would push the pointer along.
 Cable anchors were placed at the beginning and end of the document, and the center of the elevator could be dragged.

 In 1989, NeXT moved the scrollbar back to the left side of the window.
 The thumb was proportionally sized with arrows together at the bottom of the bar.
 Actions auto repeated, and the alt-key would move content by window.
 The thumb could be dragged, and using the alt-key while dragging would slow its movement.

 In 1997, the PalmPilot included a conventional scrollbar where text extended past screen boundaries with use of both a draggable thumb and arrows that could be tapped with a stylus.
 It also had two physical buttons for scrolling up and scrolling down respectively.

 In 2001, Mac OS X 10.0 used a proportional thumb and moved both arrow buttons to the bottom of the bar.

 In 2007, the iPhone and iOS included a regular scrollbar in the web browser and other applications, though it was only for output and could not be interacted with.
 In contacts, a scrollbar of letters was provided to jump through content.

 In 2011, Mac OS X 10.7 removed the buttons from the end of the bar and was designed to look more like the iOS scrollbar.
-With the same release of Mac OS X 10.7, Apple introduced “natural scrolling,” which means that the screen moves in the same direction as the user's fingers are moving when they use the two finger scroll gesture.
+With the same release of Mac OS X 10.7, Apple introduced "natural scrolling," which means that the screen moves in the same direction as the user's fingers are moving when they use the two finger scroll gesture.
 If the user's fingers move up the trackpad, the content on the page goes up, allowing the user to read content further down the page, and vice versa.

 In the 2015 version of Microsoft Word for Macs, disappearing scrollbars were introduced.
-The placement within a document was not longer visible when the mouse was outside the bar area even if the window in question was in focus.
+The placement within a document was no longer visible when the mouse was outside the bar area even if the window in question was in focus.
 The purpose of this change was to conform to Macs’ standard design practices of hiding the scrollbar when it is not immediately needed for information hierarchical purposes.